When I was a young girl growing up, being an adult looked like so much fun.

 I heard this so many times but I never stopped rushing.
 I understood what the person meant when they were telling me these words of wisdom, but I never took the time to really think about it.

 I’m proud to say that at 26, I’ve managed to keep my “body count” to a single digit number but even still, I do regret not waiting until I was married to share that level of intimacy with my husband.
-Now that I’m grown, bad word has become so extremely sacred to me and at the very least, I wish I would’ve waited to share that moment with someone I knew without a doubt that I was in love and loved me back as much.
+Now that I’m grown, sex has become so extremely sacred to me and at the very least, I wish I would’ve waited to share that moment with someone I knew without a doubt that I was in love and loved me back as much.

 3. Don’t get a credit card.